ITRS-Group/cordial/integrations/pagerduty/README.md

 The default configuration sets the following:

 * `authtoken` - Required
   This is the API Key that grant Geneos access to Pagerduty.
 You will need to create one under the API Access Keys page of your Pagerduty instance - e.g. `https://XXX.pagerduty.com/api_keys`.
-To protect the key for casual viewing your the `${enc:}` format supported by `cordial` via the `geneos aes` commands.
+To protect the key from casual viewing use the `${enc:}` format supported by `cordial` via the `geneos aes` commands.
 For example:

   ```bash
   # unless already done, create an aes keyfile (this is save in ${HOME}/.config/geneos/keyfile.aes by default)